Aitzaz94/airbnb-clone/README.md

 added show erb with dummy code

 modified property show page with share/ save button, few changes according to view on airbnb

+updated wishlist-js controller for index page and individual property page by adding/managing targets